Sunshine's Secondary ESL Studio

 In this post, I’m sharing some of my favorite B2 ESL speaking activities that actually work with teens in real classrooms.

-If you’re looking for ideas across proficiency levels, you might also enjoy my post on ESL teen speaking activities.
+If you’re looking for ideas across proficiency levels, you might also enjoy ESL Teen Speaking Activities.

 Why B2 ESL Speaking Activities Need to Be Intentional